shay23bra/ethereum-tx-parser/README.md

 - WebSocket Support: Add WebSocket support for real-time transaction notifications.
 - Dockerization: Create a Docker image for easy deployment.
 - Logger: Integrate a logging system with support for syslog to enhance observability, debugging, and monitoring of the application.
+- CLI: Add the ability to use CLI for all commands.
+Right now only partial logic.

 ## References
 -   [Ethereum JSON-RPC Documentation](https://ethereum.org/en/developers/docs/apis/json-rpc/)